curious-bigcat/snowflake_intelligence_manufacturing_automobile/README.md

 - ✅ Database `MANUFACTURING_DEMO` with schemas `DATA` and `SEMANTIC`
 - ✅ Database `SNOWFLAKE_INTELLIGENCE` with schema `AGENTS`
 - ✅ All tables populated with 50+ records each
-- ✅ Semantic view `manufacturing_operations` created
+- ✅ Semantic view `manufacturing_operations` created with relationships
-- ✅ Cortex Search service `manufacturing_documents_search` created and indexed
+- ✅ Cortex Search service `manufacturing_documents_search` created and indexed (`INDEXING_STATE = 'RUNNING'`)
-- ✅ 4 agents created in `SNOWFLAKE_INTELLIGENCE.AGENTS` schema
+- ✅ 4 agents created in `SNOWFLAKE_INTELLIGENCE.AGENTS` schema with proper tool configurations

 ---